STREETLY,

 Birmingham

 factories.
-Many hundreds of men and women.
-Building tanks and
+Many hundreds of them, men and women.
+All

-shells and guns and lorries and Spitfires and all
+building tanks and shells and guns and lorries and

-the bits that go into things like that.
-The people
+Spitfires and all the bits that go into things like

-all live somewhere further down the Chester Road.
-In
+that.
+The people all live somewhere further down the

 Perhaps a few even further away.
 Every day, summer